Saints. It hurt.

 “Got ya, got ya.”
 Cadence leaned back.
 “Y’know, you make a lotta sense when you’re not mumblin’ to yourself in some corner.”
 She flashed a sly grin.

-Werner didn’t react with a cold snap nor a gaze of disapproval as Olive had been expecting.
+Werner didn’t react with a cold snap nor a gaze of disapproval as Olive had expected.
 Rather, Werner appeared startled: “That was inappropriate of me.”
 He cleared his throat.
 “Regardless, I need confirmation from you all on what you’re seeing right now.
 At the moment, I’m standing in the communications cabin at my camp.
 This is fact.
 However,” he paused, glancing around Olive’s room, “there is an image superimposed on my surroundings.”

 “Yeah, it’s my room,” Olive said.